- Beyond the Design Guidelines, does Gen9 have any additional suggestions?

 - How is my ordered sequence delivered?

 The ordered sequence will be delivered as a blunt-ended non-phosphorylated linear dsDNA.
 The ordered sequence is contained between flanking 36bp regions.
 The flanking sequences are automatically appended during the synthesis process.
-If you would prefer to have the flanking region removed, please contact your sales representative.
+If you require the flanking region be removed for your downstream applications, please contact your sales representative to discuss design strategies.

 - How are the synthetic genes shipped?